gamesfortrees/ecosia-board-game/docs/_includes/forest_management.md

 #### 🌳 Plant

 Plant a tree on a tile from a selected nursery, except on a [deforested area](#deforested-area).
-You must use a tree unit from a nursery that is connected to that tile (see “Connected Tiles” under “Concepts” for details).
+You must use a tree unit from a nursery that is connected to that tile (see [Connected Tiles](#connected-tiles)).

 > 📚 *Planting trees is one of the best ways to reforest the planet and fight climate change.*